Skip to content

 • Retractions — removing previously derived truth when evidence changes

-rule assert booking_confirmed(req, slot) :-
+rule assert booking.confirmed(req, slot) :-

 atom(obs, "reserve.succeeded", "true"),